Let’s be honest, design systems are doing what code has been doing for a long time now.

 in Stack mirroring: Designing for code and coding for design

-by Tyce Clee in 5 Things I Wish I’d Known Before Starting a Design System at Spotifyby Tyce Cleein 5 Things I Wish I’d Known Before Starting a Design System at Spotify
+by Tyce Cleein 5 Things I Wish I’d Known Before Starting a Design System at Spotify